Public Policy Engagement & Disclosure of Political Activities

 - Patient safety concerns related to drug compounding, diversion and counterfeit medicines

 Additionally, in each state where Allergan engages in lobbying, we comply with that state’s specific lobbying registration, disclosure and other compliance requirements.
-For 2017, our state lobbying efforts have been focused predominantly on eleven states: Arizona, California, Georgia, Florida, Illinois, Massachusetts, New Jersey, New York, Ohio, Oregon, and Texas.
+For 2018, our state lobbying efforts have been predominantly focused on ten states: Arizona, California, Florida, Illinois, Massachusetts, New Jersey, New York, Ohio, Pennsylvania and Texas.

-In the U.S. in 2017, the top issues that our company lobbied at the state level include:
+In the U.S. in 2018, the top issues that our company has lobbied at the state level include:

 - Allergan’s Social Contract with Patients